 These are the most common structures because they keep listener attention and they work!

-So reinventing the wheel is not necessary, at least not until you know exactly how the wheel works and why.
+So reinventing the wheel is not necessary, at least not until you know exactly how and why it works.

 Get real comfortable and experienced with what works now and anything you do later will be that much better!